Employers

 Letter 1 [DOCX, 20 KB]

-• Offering employment where the person is a member of a union and that union has a collective agreement
+• Offering employment where the person is a member of a and that union has a collective agreement

 Letter 2 [DOCX, 21 KB]